hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

     core abstractions (*e.g.*, "here's a `for` loop"), and the core library (*e.g.*, "call this to get a `List<T>`), and give you no other context.
-* **A whole section on the runtime.** If you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
-This section provides a lot of the knowledge you would need to make this risk manageable. **Every computer language book should have a section like this;** I'm not sure why almost none of them do.
+* **A whole section on the runtime.** This is a **HUGE DEAL** because, if you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
+Yet, almost no language books actually cover much about the runtime at all!
+This section provides a lot of the knowledge you would need to make this risk manageable.
+It is so good, I completely reversed my attitude about OCaml.
+Before, I would never have considered pushing OCaml to production before, whereas now, I feel I understand enough that the risk is plausibly small.
 * **A whole section on tooling to solve important tasks.** Includes things like parsing and lexing, serialization, concurrent libraries, etc.